-- 1. To prepare students for advanced social work practice, research and leadership by concentrating in children and family services or in mental health and substance abuse services in urban, rural, and military communities. - 2.
-To equip social work students with the knowledge, skills, and values to alleviate oppression, poverty, and discrimination in a multicultural society and global community. - 3.
+1. To prepare students for advanced social work generalist practice, research, and leadership in urban, rural, and military communities by enhancing the foundation courses and electives available, but also expanding access to specialty certificates.

+- 2. To equip social work students with the knowledge, skills, and values to alleviate oppression, poverty, and discrimination in a multicultural society and global community. - 3.
 Develop social workers who seek and promote competency in advocating social and economic justice in a multicultural society through professional development and involvement in professional and community organizations.

-The MSW Program provides opportunities for students who have been admitted to the MSW Program to challenge up to two courses.
-Permission to take the challenge exam (s) will be granted to students who are admitted to the MSW Program and who have taken and made a "B" or above in SWRK 510 Social Welfare Policy and Services and/or SWRK 520 Human Behavior and the Social Environment.
-Students who meet program requirements may challenge any of the following two courses: SWRK 510 and SWRK 520.
-Eligible students must successfully complete written examinations.
-Credit hours are not awarded to students who pass the challenge exam.
-Students will need to complete additional graduate social work course electives to ensure completion of the minimum credit hours required by the MSW Program.
-For specific requirements and procedures for matriculating through the MSW Program, please contact the Social Work Department Chair or see the MSW Program Student Handbook.
+The MSW Program provides opportunities for students who have been admitted to the MSW Program having successfully completed the equivalents of SWRK 601 and/ or SWRK 602 with a B or higher from a non-CSWE accredited program to test out of up to two courses.
+Permission to test out will be granted to students who are admitted to the MSW Program and who have taken and made a "B" or above in SWRK 601 - Social Welfare Policy and Services and/or SWRK 602 - Human Behavior and the Social Environment I. Eligible students must successfully complete written examinations.
+Credit hours are not awarded to students who successfully test out.
+Students must complete additional elective courses to earn the required 61 credit hours.

+The curriculum requires students to complete a graduate social work course elective to ensure completion of the minimum 61 credit hours required by the MSW Program.
+For specific requirements and procedures for matriculating through the MSW Program, please contact the School of Social Work MSW Program Director or refer to the MSW Program Student Handbook.
 In order to have sufficient time for course and field planning, the MSW Program admissions application deadline is January 15.
 All documents pertaining to admission must be received by the application deadline.